 As academic misconduct evolves from plagiarism into contract cheating, at Turnitin, we’re trying as hard as ever to evolve, too.
 But, until robots walk among us, humans must always make the final decision.

-Authorship gathers all of the necessary pieces of evidence to help educators make informed and impartial judgments with confidence.
+Turnitin Originality gathers all of the necessary pieces of evidence to help educators make informed and impartial judgments with confidence.